 “I know it struck you, I hit my mark!”
-Said I, to one with few words in store.
+Torched I, to one with few words in store.

 It looked at me distordertly, quoted he “Not Ever More.”

-Reluctantly, I fell down upon my knees and clenched the clovers under me.
+Reluctantly, I fell down on my knees and clenched the clovers under me.

 I plunged my fingers into the dirt and screamed, “go then, make worm food of me!

-End this, leave me at peace, if it’s death you bring then make it so.
+End this and leave me at peace, if it’s death you bring then make it so.

-Silence is the name of the sound as the forest exposed it’s deaf ears;
+‘Silence’ is the name of the sound while the barren exposed it’s deaf ears;

 It carried on for years (or so it seemed) as a drop of tear passed to the floor.

-The white raven cut the silence uttering, once again, “Not Ever More.”
+The white raven cut the silence, uttering, “Not Ever More.”

 As I knelt I felt, too, that my soul was no longer standing.